eguneys/celeste-jumping/PICO8.md

     end

-`load_map` iterates over each tile, makes a new object for tile set's it's position and adds it to the `objects` table.
+`load_map` iterates over each tile, makes a new object for tile, sets it's position and adds it to the `objects` table.

     function load_map()
        for i=1,16 do